facebookresearch/vissl/docs/source/index.rst

 ===================

 VISSL is a computer vision library for state-of-the-art Self-Supervised Learning research with `PyTorch <https://pytorch.org>`_.
-VISSL aims to accelerate research cycle in self-supervised learning: from designing a new self-supervised task to evaluating the learned representations.
+VISSL aims to accelerate the research cycle in self-supervised learning: from designing a new self-supervised task to evaluating the learned representations.

 .. toctree::